gamingdiamond982/Minecraft-SSHD/README.md

 **Have you ever wished you could remotely access your server's admin console without having to setup a complex remote access system?
 Now you can with Minecraft-SSHD!**

-Minecraft-SSHD securely exposes your BungeeCord admin console and the server filesystem using the SSH protocol - the same protocol that serves as the secure foundation for nearly all remote server administration.<br/>
+Minecraft-SSHD securely exposes your Sponge admin console and the server filesystem using the SSH protocol - the same protocol that serves as the secure foundation for nearly all remote server administration.<br/>

 - Compatible with all ssh clients, regardless of operating system.
 - Remotely view your server log in real-time.